Smoke & CO Detectors

 - People who are hard of hearing should consider the use of special alarms.
 These alarms can be outfitted with strobe lights and bed shakers.

 - Replace all smoke alarms when they reach 10 years old.

 Smoke and CO detectors are mandatory, life-saving devices.
-Superpower Electric is here to provide 24/7 electrical repair or replacement services for your Central New Jersey home.
+Superpower Services is here to provide 24/7 electrical repair or replacement services for your Central New Jersey home.